ipfs-inactive/blog/content/post/115-protocol-labs-and-igalia-collaborating-on-dweb-in-browsers.md

 ---
 date: 2021-01-15
-title: Protocol Labs and Igalia collaborating on dweb in browsers
+title: IPFS and Igalia collaborate on dweb in browsers
 author: Frédéric Wang & Dietrich Ayala
 tags: ipfs, igalia, web platform, protocol handler, chromium, webkit, firefox, browsers
 header_image: ipfs-in-browsers.png
-snippet: Protocol Labs and Igalia started a collaboration to improve web platform support in Chromium, Firefox, and WebKit and help the distributed web community.
+snippet: IPFS and Igalia started a collaboration to improve web platform support in Chromium, Firefox, and WebKit and help the distributed web community.
 This blog post provides an overview of the 2020 accomplishments, as well as future work.
 ---

 ## TL;DR

-* [Protocol Labs](https://protocol.ai/) and [Igalia](https://www.igalia.com/) started a collaboration that will continue next year.
+* IPFS and [Igalia](https://www.igalia.com/) started a collaboration that will continue during 2021.
 * [Distributed web schemes have been safelisted in Chrome 86](https://www.chromestatus.com/feature/4776602869170176)’s implementation of [custom handlers](https://html.spec.whatwg.org/multipage/system-state.html#custom-handlers) and [registered at IANA](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
 * Chrome 89 will allow browser extensions to register cross-origin handlers or handlers for schemes with prefix `ext+`.
 Refinement is pending for the [permission UI](https://bugs.chromium.org/p/chromium/issues/detail?id=1079333).
 * Firefox 84 has improved support for [loading locally delivered mixed-resources](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content#Loading_locally_delivered_mixed-resources).
 Patches have also been submitted to WebKit but are pending on reviews and discussions.